Perissodactyla: Interactions with humans

 The domestic horse and the donkey play an important role in human history, particularly as transport, work and pack animals.
 The domestication of both species began several millennia BCE.
 Due to the motorisation of agriculture and the spread of automobile traffic, such use has declined sharply in Western industrial countries; riding is usually undertaken more as a hobby or sport.
 In less developed regions of the world, traditional uses for these animals are, however, still widespread.
 To a lesser extent, horses and donkeys are also kept for their meat and their milk.

 In contrast, the existence in the wild of almost all other odd-toed ungulates species has declined dramatically because of hunting and habitat destruction.
 The quagga is extinct and Przewalski's horse was once eradicated in the wild.

-Present threat levels, according to the International Union for Conservation of Nature (2012):
+Threat levels, according to the International Union for Conservation of Nature as of 2026: